 The work that you see on this website I now call ‘community health’ (I don’t much like the term but it’s better than the alternatives).
-As it has progressed, I have begun to share it through consultancy and speaking.
+As it has progressed, I have begun to share it through consultancy, including speaking.
 As a consultant, I often work through Collaborative Consulting, a specialist consultancy at the heart of medical-social integration.
 I have worked with foundations (such as The California Endowment and Guy’s and St Thomas’ Charity) and international agencies (such as the World Health Organisation).

 As a speaker, I’m often asked to speak about the social determinants of health, value-based health care, and understanding health beyond the lens of health care.
 My agencies in the US are Executive Speakers Bureau and Speakers on Healthcare, and outside the US are London Speaker Bureau, Speakers Corner, and MFL.
 If you don’t have a relationship with any of these agencies, contact me directly.